quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## metrics_updated {#recovery-metricsupdated}
 Importance: Core

-This event is emitted when one or more of the observable recovery metrics changes value.
-This event SHOULD group all possible metric updates that happen at or around the same time in a single event (e.g., if min_rtt and smoothed_rtt change at the same time, they should be bundled in a single metrics_updated entry, rather than split out into two).
-Consequently, a metrics_updated event is only guaranteed to contain at least one of the listed metrics.
+The `metrics_updated` event is emitted when one or more of the observable recovery metrics changes value.
+This event SHOULD group all possible metric updates that happen at or around the same time in a single event (e.g., if `min_rtt` and `smoothed_rtt` change at the same time, they should be bundled in a single `metrics_updated` entry, rather than split out into two).
+Consequently, a `metrics_updated` event is only guaranteed to contain at least one of the listed metrics.

 Definition: